-Welcome to the nutritional thiamine content in 6 different types of butternut squash, ranging from 0.1 to 0.05 mg per 100g.
-The basic amount from the general description of butternut squash is Squash, winter, butternut, raw which in 100g contains 0.1 mg of thiamine.
+Welcome to the nutritional thiamine content in 6 different types of butternut squash, ranging from 0.1 mg to 0.05 mg per 100g.
+The basic type of butternut squash is Squash, winter, butternut, raw which in 100g contains 0.1 mg of thiamine.

 This food profile is part of our list of food and drinks under the general group Vegetables and Vegetable Products.Other important and thiamine related nutrients are Calories, Protein, Fat and Carbohydrate.
 For this serving in your diet, the amount of Calories is 45 kcal (2% RDA), the amount of Protein is 1 g (2% RDA), the amount of Fat is 0.1 g and the amount of Carbohydrate is 11.69 g (9% RDA).
 The nutritional content and facts for 100g, which includes Calories, Protein, Fat and Carbohydrate is shown in the bar chart below as percentages of the recommended daily allowance along with the thiamine content in butternut squash.

 The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup, cubes or 140 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 3.4 (kcal).The number of calories from Fat is 1.2 (kcal).The total calories from carbohydrate is 58.4 (kcal).

 The list below gives the total thiamine content in the 6 items from the general description 'butternut squash' each of which show the thiamine amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 6 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.